-- 1. You can file Form 4868 electronically by accessing IRS e-file using your home computer or by using a tax professional who uses e-file. - 2.
-You can pay all or part of your estimate of income tax due using a credit card. - 3.
+- 1. You can file Form 4868 and pay all or part of your estimated income tax due using the Electronic Federal Tax Payment System (EFTPS) or by using a credit or debit card. - 2.
+You can file Form 4868 electronically by accessing IRS e-file using your home computer or by using a tax professional who uses e-file. - 3.
 You can file a paper Form 4868.